 B. Pride

 These air castles are usually much bigger and more glorified than what we really are.
 So most of these things center on an element of pride.
 A couple other words for pride are heady, or high-minded.
 You just will portray yourself a little bit better than you are.
-And that’s why we are easily offended, when other people don’t recognize us as a director of a CBLT Center, or people don’t recognize that we have been to LTS workshops.
+And that’s why we are easily offended, when other people don’t recognize us as a director , or people don’t recognize that we have been to training workshops.

 III.
 Two Types of Sins